Maramures and Bukovina Tour | Discover the lands of medieval churches and present-day craftsmen

 Nowadays the train no longer carries timber, but it is instead taking tourists through the Wasser Valley, on the Northern Romanian border, through a barely accessible area.
 The steam locomotive pulls the train along the banks of a mountain river, through an untamed landscape, where there are no hints of the modern life.

 After riding the steam train, we will make a short stop for lunch in the middle of nature.

 Next, your day tour continues with a visit two of the famous Wooden Churches of Maramures, included in the UNESCO Heritage Patrimony: Ieud and Poienile Izei.

-You will spend the afternoon at one of the most famous sculptors in Maramures.
-We will visit the workshop where Mr. Barsan breathes life into his work.
-The museum is a small wooden house where family trophies, photos, and sculptures of all kinds are displayed.
+You will spend the afternoon with one of the most famous sculptors in Maramures.
+You will visit the workshop where Mr. Barsan breathes life into his work and discover the home-like museum filled with family trophies, photos, and sculptures of all kinds.

-The last landmark of the day is one of the most famous sites in Maramures, the Barsana Monastery.
-The holy monastery of Barsana was built as a sign of recognition, to thank God for protecting the people from the 1710 Plague.
+The last landmark of the day is one of the most famous religious sites in Maramures, the Barsana Monastery.
+The holy monastery of Barsana was built as a sign of recognition to thank God for protecting the people from the 1710 Plague.
 All the churches are made out of wood, a traditional craft in Maramures.
-You will be impressed by the perfect stylistic unity and the flawless artistic sense that governs the entire settlement, along the lines of a tradition enriched by creative godliness

 Dinner with folkloric show and overnight in Sighetu Marmatiei.